A signal that reveals startup ambitions

 Series B and beyond: conquering the world

-International expansion dominates Series B rounds.
-Companies seek global management solutions and digital tools to automate their growth.
-Amounts reach hundreds of millions.
-These mega-rounds create hundreds of jobs and massive procurement needs.
+International expansion takes over at Series B. Companies start chasing global management tools and automation.
+Rounds reach hundreds of millions.
+They create hundreds of jobs and procurement needs that cascade through the supply chain.

 Decoding signals to anticipate growth

-Fundraising remains the most powerful intent signal because it combines media visibility, investment predictability, and execution urgency.
-When a startup announces a multi-million raise, you can anticipate its future needs through a data-driven approach.
+Fundraising is the most powerful intent signal in the B2B market because it combines media visibility, investment predictability, and execution pressure in one event.
+When a startup announces a multi-million raise, you can map its near-term needs with reasonable accuracy.

-Funds are primarily used for hiring, product expansion into new business lines, or international growth with new offices.
-Statistically, each million raised generates 5 to 10 new jobs within 18 months.
-Each international expansion requires dozens of vendors, creating as many opportunities for a well-orchestrated B2B digital outreach.
+The funds go to three things: hiring, expanding the product into new lines, and opening new offices.
+Each million raised tends to produce 5 to 10 new hires within 18 months.
+Each international expansion requires dozens of vendors.
+That’s a lot of doors.

 The perfect timing for outreach

-After a fundraising round, decision-makers are in a positive momentum.
-They have available budgets thanks to the funding, ambitious targets validated by their investors, and time pressure to deliver the results promised in their growth plan.
+Right after a raise, decision-makers are in an unusually receptive state.
+Budgets are available.
+Targets have been set and validated by investors.
+There’s real time pressure to deliver the results they promised in their growth plan.

 Turning information into sales action